Frequently Asked Questions

 Siblings applying to enter a Choice School or Program through the lottery in the same year will receive pull-in preference.
 If one sibling is accepted through the lottery and the other is not, both siblings are automatically accepted.
 This pull-in preference only happens for the lottery.
 If both siblings are placed on the waitlist and one is accepted, the other sibling is not automatically accepted.

-Families may adjust their applications as needed until the close of the application window on January 31.
-After that time, they must contact the OAES to update any information, and it is not guaranteed that the changes will be made prior to the conducting of the lottery.
-Families must provide proof of residency when confirming their seat if accepted to the Choice School or Program.
+Families may adjust their applications as needed until the close of the application window.
+After that time, they must contact the Office of Access and Enrollment Services to update any information, and it is not guaranteed that the changes will be made prior to the conducting of the lottery.
+Families must provide proof of residency when registering if accepted to the Choice School or Program.

 Choice School and Program routes utilize SAISD schools as stops and creates routes via a hub system.
 After students get picked up at a stop, they are transported to a central location where they transfer to a different bus that takes them to their destination school.
 In-district and out-of-district students may ride the bus to and from any of the stops provided.

 Extended day is provided at most Choice Schools and Programs for grades kindergarten and above.
 Parents need to check with each school to determine the type of program provided, grade levels served, and cost involved.